jr3cermak/particle/libraries/wolfssl/README.md

 about the library.

-If you are starting from wolfssl source, try using the mklibwolfssl script in the [bin](bin) directory to setup the initial source and then apply changes to the library.
+If you are starting from wolfssl source, try using the mklibwolfssl script found on the git repository to setup the initial source and then apply changes to the library.

 ## Contributing